Percy W. Clarkson: Interwar period

-After five years in this capacity, Clarkson was ordered to the Army War College in Washington, D.C. in order to be prepare for senior leadership assignments.
-He graduated in June 1934 and entered the Field Officers' Course at Army Chemical Warfare School at Edgewood Arsenal, Maryland which he completed three months later.
+After five years in this capacity, Clarkson was ordered to the Army War College in Washington, D.C. in order to prepare for senior leadership assignments.
+He graduated in June 1934 and entered the Field Officers' Course at Army Chemical Warfare School at Edgewood Arsenal, Maryland, which he completed three months later.

 Following the completion of all studies, Clarkson returned to the Field Infantry service and joined the headquarters of 23rd Infantry Regiment at Fort Sam Houston, Texas.
-The regiment was a part of the 3rd Infantry Brigade under Brigadier general Alexander T. Ovenshine who had commanded 23rd Infantry before.
-Ovenshine appointed Clarkson to his staff and he served as an Assistant to the Assistant Chief of Staff for Operations (G-3) until March 1937.
+The regiment was a part of the 3rd Infantry Brigade under Brigadier General Alexander T. Ovenshine, who had previously commanded the 23rd Infantry.
+Ovenshine appointed Clarkson to his staff, and he served as an assistant to the assistant chief of staff for operations (G-3) until March 1937.

-Clarkson was then appointed an Assistant to Inspector of Eighth Corps Area (also located at Fort Sam Houston) abd served under Colonel Charles P. George Jr. for next three years.
-While in that capcaity, he was promoted to lieutenant colonel in September 1938.
-In June 1940, Clarkson was transferred to Washington, D.C. and assigned to the Office of the Assistant Chief of Staff fo G-1 (Administration), War Department General Staff where he served under Brigadier general Wade H. Haislip as Chief of the Officers' Branch.
-He was promoted to Colonel in mid-October 1941.
+Clarkson was then appointed an assistant to the inspector of Eighth Corps Area (also located at Fort Sam Houston), and served under Colonel Charles P. George Jr. for the next three years.
+While in that capacity, he was promoted to lieutenant colonel in September 1938.
+In June 1940, Clarkson was transferred to Washington, D.C. and assigned to the Office of the assistant chief of staff for G-1 (administration), War Department General Staff, where he served under Brigadier General Wade H. Haislip as chief of the Officers' Branch.
+He was promoted to colonel in mid-October 1941.

 World War II

 Early years

-Shortly after his promotion, Clarkson was transferred to Camp Bowie, Texas where he assumed duty as Chief of Staff of 36th Infantry Division under Major general Fred L. Walker.
+Shortly after his promotion, Clarkson was transferred to Camp Bowie, Texas, where he assumed duty as chief of staff of 36th Infantry Division under Major General Fred L. Walker.
 The 36th Division was made up of men from Texas National Guard and was undergoing the reorganization from a square division into a triangular division.
-Clarkson was co-responsible for the division's reorganization and following his promotion to the temporary rank of Brigadier general in late June 1942, he was transferred to newly activated 91st Infantry Division at Camp White, Oregon.
+Clarkson was co-responsible for the division's reorganization.
+Following his promotion to the temporary rank of brigadier general in late June 1942, he was transferred to newly activated 91st Infantry Division at Camp White, Oregon.

-He assumed duty as Assistant Division Commander under Major general Charles H. Gerhardt and participated in the division's initial organization and training until November that year, when he was promoted to the temporary rank of Major general.
-He was subsequently tasked with the activation of 87th Infantry Division at Camp McCain, Mississippi and held that command until October 1943.
+He assumed duty as assistant division commander under Major general Charles H. Gerhardt, and participated in the division's initial organization and training until that November, when he was promoted to the temporary rank of major general.
+He was subsequently tasked with the activation of 87th Infantry Division at Camp McCain, Mississippi, and held that command until October 1943.